Psychoanalytic Consultation and Treatment Services

 PANY also offers a less intensive form of therapy -- psychoanalytic psychotherapy- which usually occurs once or twice weekly and is based on the same principles as psychoanalysis.

-Read more information on psychoanalysis from the American Psychoanalytic Association (APsaA).
+Read more information on psychoanalysis from the American Psychoanalytic Association (APsA).

 • Who is eligible for treatment?